 show.
 At least the Pioneers can say they placed in the top

+eight with seven of their eight team rides.
 Savannah College of Art & Design (eighth place; 20 points):

 SCAD was another team which snuck up on everyone late in the day.